-Our ITC 100 Ceramic Coating is an ultra-high-temperature coating applied to ceramic wool (fiber/ blanket/ kaowool), refractory bricks, & castables to protect them from flux, abrasion, direct flames, and oxidization.
+Our ITC 100 HT Ceramic Coating is an ultra-high temperature coating applied to ceramic wool (fiber/ blanket/ kaowool), refractory bricks, & castables to protect them from flux, abrasion, direct flames, and oxidization.
 It also increases efficiency by up to 40%.
 Rated to 5000 °F, which is nearly double the theoretical combustion temperature limit an atmospheric propane forge.

 (Metaphorically ITC 100 does to a propane forge what a turbocharger does to a diesel motor - it's like free power and efficiency.)